-- 8 kaffir lime leaf (from supermarkets and oriental food stores)
+- 8 kaffir lime leaves (from supermarkets and oriental food stores)

 - 4 tbsp blocks egg noodle